Our Gallery

 Aquaculture is the farming of finfish, molluscs, custaceans, aquatic plants and algae by cultivating both saltwater and freshwater populations in controlled environments.
 With a history dating back to 2000 BC, aquaculture has continued to grow in scale and is now the fastest growing food segment globally, currently representing nearly 50% of all seafood produced for human consumption.

-According the the World Health Organization, global food supplies must double by 2050 to keep pace with a growing population and increasing per capita demand for protein.
+According the the FAO, global food supplies must increase over 60% by 2050 to keep pace with a growing population and increasing per capita demand for protein.
 This equates to more than 47 million tonnes of incremental aquatic food that will be required over that timeframe.
 Due to significant overfishing and marine mismanagement, wild fish stocks have declined by nearly 50% since 1970 leaving wild caught production virtually flat over the past decade and unable to meet the increasing global demand going forward.

 Sustainable Farming